 One thing I do know is, though they’ll totally deny it…children LOVE anticipation and suspense!
 If you can add some of that into your day, Christmas Day will reach new levels of insane excitement.
 Now THAT’s the look on my kids’ faces that I crave.

-So, if you’ve enjoyed our handcrafted, personalised letters bringing the latest news from THE workshop in the North Pole through December, you might also like our Letter for Christmas Eve and our Boxing Day Letter … so children can hear the news in the North Pole from Christmas Eve and Christmas Day (*don’t buy these if you have Elfie’s Christmas Letters, as they’re already included!)
+So, if you’ve enjoyed our handcrafted, personalised letters bringing the latest news from THE workshop in the North Pole through December, you might also like our Letter for Christmas Eve and our Christmas Day in the North Pole Letter … so children can hear the news in the North Pole from Christmas Eve and Christmas Day (*don’t buy these if you have Elfie’s Christmas Letters, as they’re already included!).

 Another absolute must is to track Father Christmas on the NORAD Santa Tracker on Christmas Eve, created your personalised on-line video from Portable North Pole, given them a surprise candle-lit bath on Christmas Eve, drunk Father Christmas’ drink and nibbled at his snack (ALWAYS leave crumbs), left snowy footprints and removed the food left out for the reindeer (important!), there’s still one more thing you could do…